abhinav0419/Abhinav-Fe-Angular/README.md

 11. Implementing the angular filter in the CardNumberApp folder
 12. Run the Application by running the index.html
 13. For running the test install npm init for package.json file
-14. After nam init install angular mock and jasmine core
+14. After npm init install angular mock and jasmine core
 15. then install karma and do karma init for karma config file
-16. After installing karma run karma start by specifying the files in the files of karma config.
+16. After installing karma running the command "karma start" by specifying the files in the files of karma config.